mattwmarra/Project-Builder/README.md

 # Project Builder
-This is a React App designed to create and manage projects using a Canban board.
+This is a React App designed to create and manage projects using a Kanban board.

 # What I Used
 * ReactJS